birdsofblacksand/birdsofblacksand.github.io/draft.md

 Looking at the odds, though, our [Ogre will roll above the Goblin ~81% of the time](https://anydice.com/program/1f8b3).
 But our Ogre is a beefcake and the Goblin is puny - how could the Goblin still win ~17% of the time?

 Well, this process is compressing our ability scores from 3-18 into a relatively small range of modifiers, and we lose granularity.
-For example, 10 vs. 13 STR is mechanically identical to 11 vs. 12 STR.
+For example, STR 10 vs. STR 13 is mechanically identical to STR 11 vs. STR 12.
 This compression becomes particularly evident with opposed rolls.

 ### Roll-Under: Rolling directly against our STR